InsightsSuccess

 Contacting a Probate Attorney

 If you cannot agree on the details of the plan, you can ask the judge to appoint a probate attorney to act as an independent third party.
-The probate attorney will be responsible for supervising the process and monitoring the executor’s performance.
+The probate attorneys will be responsible for supervising the process and monitoring the executor’s performance.
 This helps to ensure that the estate is distributed fairly and in accordance with the will.

 Registering a Notice of Estate Plan